Pupil Premium funding was first introduced in April 2011, and is paid by means of a specific grant based on

 - 1:1 support for pupils who require specific interventions and are entitled to PP funding to help them achieve in line with their peers and national expectations.

 - Additional teaching and learning opportunities for pupils entitled to PP funding provided through mathematics, English, SEAL1:1 mentoring, speech and language, and multi-sensory phonics interventions.

 - Use of effective materials and resources, including IT such as Clicker, THRASS, SEN Portal North West, Cuisenaire maths catch up, multi sensory reading and spelling for pupils entitled to PP funding aimed at raising standards, particularly in basic skills, reading, writing and mathematics.

 - Additional support from the LA Behaviour and Attendance team in order to improve pupil attendance and punctuality for those children who are persistently absent or have a decrease in their attendance and are entitled to PP funding.

 - Ensure that all children are able to access all aspects of the curriculum, including visits and workshops designed to promote and enhance learning experiences across the curriculum, supporting the application of basic skills in all subjects.

 - Nurture provision will provide an additional source of support for those children who require this.

-- Mentoring support for children with SEMH difficulties through 'One Goal' mentoring
+- Mentoring support for children with SEMH difficulties through our trained ELSAs and Family Support Worker.